Arthur756/CRUD-CONTEINER/README.md

 ## :raising_hand: Contribute

-If you find a bug, or if you have an idea for this app, please [file an issue here](https://github.com/shootismoke/mobile-app/issues).
+If you find a bug, or if you have an idea for this app, please file an issue here.
 We really appreciate feedback and inputs!

-🇬🇧🇫🇷🇪🇸🇨🇳 You may also contribute with translations with our online tool [POEditor](https://poeditor.com/join/project/iEsj0CSPGX).
-If you need context for some terms, here are [some screenshots](https://nx1394.your-storageshare.de/s/grS6CZJGapRSH6i).

-For code contribution, the codebase heavily relies on functional programming principles via the [`fp-ts`](https://github.com/gcanti/fp-ts) library.
-The codebase itself is quite simple, so even if you're beginner to functional programming, it shouldn't be hard to follow along.
-You can start with these [easy tasks](https://github.com/shootismoke/mobile-app/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

-More information on contributing [here](./CONTRIBUTING.md).

 ## :microscope: Tests

 The codebase unfortunately isn't much covered by tests.
-Check out the `*.spec.ts` files in the project for tests.
-If you're interested to help out, have a look at [issue #19](https://github.com/shootismoke/mobile-app/issues/19).

-## :newspaper: License

-GPL-3.0.
-See [LICENSE](./LICENSE) file for more information.

 ## :star: Credits

-Created with pride by [Marcelo](http://www.marcelocoelho.cc) & [Amaury](https://amaurym.com).
+Created with pride by [Arthur](www.linkedin.com/in/arthur-belfort-7568b8f34).

-A **huge** thanks to the following contributors for their amazing work:
+Personal website:

 # Logo